-PMD is very well known source code analyzer for Java and many more languages.
-Its also supports Apex.
-In this session/article we are going to make a static code review for salesforce Apex code using the PMD static code analyzer.
+PMD is a very well-known source code analyzer for Java and many more languages.
+It also supports Apex.
+In this session/article we are going to make a static code review for salesforce Apex code using the Apex PMD static code analyzer.
 Static code analysis is a method for automatically analyzing some source code without executing it.

 What is PMD?

-PMD stand for Programming Mistake Detector.
-It is an open source static source code analyzer that reports on issues found within application code.
-It finds common programming flaws like unused variables, empty catch blocks.
-It will allow us to have a better quality and avoid maintenance, performance and bug problems in our Apex code.
+PMD stands for Programming Mistake Detector.
+It is an open-source static source code analyzer that reports on issues found within the application code.
+This finds common programming flaws like unused variables and empty catch blocks.
+It will allow us to have better quality and avoid maintenance, performance, and bug problems in our Apex code.

-In this session we will also talk about Apex PMD extension for VsCode. and how to setup Apex PMD.
+In this session, we will also talk about the Apex PMD extension for VsCode. and how to set up Apex PMD.

 - Download the PMD from here.